 rel=preload covers almost 90% of users (as of September 2020).

 Your alternative, the

-FontFace API, covers a lot more ground — closer to 80% of users.
+FontFace API, covers even more ground.
 You can use it right before you point to your CSS to start the browser downloading immediately.

 The result is just as wonderful:

 .woff2 support is more or less a superset of

 FontFace support, so you only need to bother specifying the one font format when you use